Rush (band): 2021–2025: Post-Rush activities

-In August 2022, Lee and Lifeson returned to the stage at the South Park 25th anniversary concert at Red Rocks Amphitheatre, with South Parks co-creator Matt Stone on drums to perform "Closer to the Heart" alongside the members of Primus, their first performance since the death of Peart.
+In August 2022, Lee and Lifeson returned to the stage at the South Park 25th anniversary concert at Red Rocks Amphitheatre, with South Parks co-creator Matt Stone on drums to perform "Closer to the Heart" alongside the members of Primus; this was their first performance since the death of Peart.
 In September 2022, Lee and Lifeson performed at the London Taylor Hawkins tribute concert with Dave Grohl and Omar Hakim on drums.
 They performed "2112: Overture", "Working Man", and "YYZ", the latter of which was Hawkins' favourite Rush song.
 Later in September 2022, Lee and Lifeson played the same set at the second Taylor Hawkins Tribute show in Los Angeles.
 Grohl was the drummer again on "2112", Chad Smith of the Red Hot Chili Peppers joined them for "Working Man", and Danny Carey from Tool played drums for "YYZ".
 Those appearances fuelled speculation over a possible Rush reunion, with Paul McCartney (who attended the Hawkins tribute shows) urging Lee and Lifeson to tour again, and Smith commenting, "Those guys are so happy to be playing again...
 They were part of the show.
 They loved it and enjoyed the hell out of it.
 Those guys miss playing.
 They couldn't play anymore, Neil couldn't do it anymore, but they still want to play."